ci-compass/cicf/week02-python-and-jupyter/README.md

 [Colab]: https://colab.research.google.com/

-In fact, using your Google account, you can open this week's notebooks straight in Colab.
+In fact, you can open this week's notebooks straight in Colab.
 Try these links:

 - https://colab.research.google.com/github/ci-compass/cicf/blob/main/week02-python-and-jupyter/1-introduction.ipynb
 - https://colab.research.google.com/github/ci-compass/cicf/blob/main/week02-python-and-jupyter/2-quick-python-tour.ipynb
 - https://colab.research.google.com/github/ci-compass/cicf/blob/main/week02-python-and-jupyter/3-python-packages.ipynb
 - https://colab.research.google.com/github/ci-compass/cicf/blob/main/week02-python-and-jupyter/4-plot-ligo-data.ipynb

+To run the cells, you will have to sign using a Google account.

+However, note that you won't be able to run commands such as `pip` and `wget` in a Colab terminal as we discuss here: in order to be able to use a terminal, Colab requires a paid plan.
+So you probably won't be able to run all the cells in the third and fourth notebooks.

+But that is just an irrelevant detail for now.
+You already have a virtual machine set up to do what you need to do!

 ## Resources